-3.8.11 Texture State and Proxy State
+3.9.11 Texture State and Proxy State

 The state necessary for texture can be divided into two categories.
 First, there are the nine sets of mipmap arrays (one each for the one-, two-, and three-dimensional texture targets and six for the cube map texture targets) and their number.
-Each array has associated with it a width, height (two- and three-dimensional and cube map only), and depth (three-dimensional only), a border width, an integer describing the internal format of the image, six integer values describing the resolutions of each of the red, green, blue, alpha, luminance, and intensity components of the image, a boolean describing whether the image is compressed or not, and an integer size of a compressed image.
-Each initial texture array is null (zero width, height, and depth, zero border width, internal format 1, with the compressed flag set to FALSE, a zero compressed size, and zero-sized components).
-Next, there are the two sets of texture properties; each consists of the selected minification and magnification filters, the wrap modes for s, t (two- and three-dimensional and cube map only), and r (three-dimensional only), the TEXTURE_BORDER_COLOR, two integers describing the minimum and maximum level of detail, two integers describing the base and maximum mipmap array, a boolean flag indicating whether the texture is resident, a boolean indicating whether automatic mipmap generation should be performed, three integers describing the depth texture mode, compare mode, and compare function, and the priority associated with each set of properties.
+Each array has associated with it a width, height (two- and three-dimensional and cube map only), and depth (three-dimensional only), a border width, an integer describing the internal format of the image, eight integer values describing the resolutions of each of the red, green, blue, alpha, luminance, intensity, depth, and stencil components of the image, eight integer values describing the type (unsigned normalized, integer, floating-point, etc.) of each of the components, a boolean describing whether the image is compressed or not, and an integer size of a compressed image.
+Each initial texel array is null (zero width, height, and depth, zero border width, internal format 1, with the compressed flag set to FALSE, a zero compressed size, and zero-sized components).
+Next, there are the four sets of texture properties, corresponding to the one-, two-, three-dimensional, and cube map texture targets.
+Each set consists of the selected minification and magnification filters, the wrap modes for s, t (two- and three-dimensional and cube map only), and r (three-dimensional only), the TEXTURE_BORDER_COLOR, two floating-point numbers describing the minimum and maximum level of detail, two integers describing the base and maximum mipmap array, a boolean flag indicating whether the texture is resident, a boolean indicating whether automatic mipmap generation should be performed, three integers describing the depth texture mode, compare mode, and compare function, and the priority associated with each set of properties.
 The value of the resident flag is determined by the GL and may change as a result of other GL operations.
-The flag may only be queried, not set, by applications (see section 3.8.12).
+The flag may only be queried, not set, by applications (see section 3.9.12).
 In the initial state, the value assigned to TEXTURE_MIN_FILTER is NEAREST_MIPMAP_LINEAR, and the value for TEXTURE_MAG_FILTER is LINEAR. s, t, and r wrap modes are all set to REPEAT.
 The values of TEXTURE_MIN_LOD and TEXTURE_MAX_LOD are -1000 and 1000 respectively.
-The values of TEXTURE_BASE_LEVEL and TEXTURE_MAX_LEVEL are 0 and 1000 respectively.
+The values of TEXTURE_BASE_LEVEL and TEXTURE MAX_LEVEL are 0 and 1000 respectively.
 TEXTURE_PRIORITY is 1.0, and TEXTURE_BORDER_COLOR is (0,0,0,0).
 The value of GENERATE_MIPMAP is false.
-The values of DEPTH_TEXTURE_MODE, TEXTURE_COMPARE_MODE, and TEXTURE_COMPARE_FUNC are LUMINANCE, NONE, and LEOUAL respectively.
+The values of DEPTH_TEXTURE_MODE, TEXTURE_COMPARE_MODE, and TEXTURE_COMPARE_FUNC are LUMINANCE, NONE, and LEQUAL respectively.
 The initial value of TEXTURE_RESIDENT is determined by the GL.